tamirms/go/services/horizon/internal/docs/GUIDE_FOR_DEVELOPERS.md

 Open a new terminal.
 Confirm everything worked by running `stellar-horizon --help` successfully.
 You should see an informative message listing the command line options supported by Horizon.

 ### Run tests

-At this point you should be able to run Horizon's unit tests:
+Once you have [installed stellar-core](#building-stellar-core) on your machine and have the [Horizon database](#database-setup) up and running, you should be able to run Horizon's unit tests:

 ```bash
 cd go/services/horizon/
 go test ./...